 Both the lounge and restaurant are casual and family-friendly.
 I’ve often seen sizable families enjoying a meal in the lounge area when seating was not available at the restaurant in busier times.

 If you cannot secure a dining reservation in advance, there is usually room at the bar.
 That is, as long as you don’t mind eating at the bar.
-They do offer the restaurant’s full menu.
+However, they do offer the restaurant’s full menu.
 And if you keep reading, you’ll find out why you don’t want to miss a meal here.

 I feel that Chef Mickey’s is probably not any better and haven’t been in the mood to fork out the cost of another character meal disappointment.
 With that being said, we had an excellent character breakfast at Topolino’s Terrace.